 His career includes extensive experience in politics and the legislature.
 He started his political career as a sophomore at Northern Michigan University working on a variety of campaigns that brought him to Lansing.
 He spent nine years in the Michigan Legislature working in a variety of roles including serving as the Chief-of-Staff to State Senator Rick Jones before joining KDA.
 Born and raised in Michigan’s Upper Peninsula, Jason lives in East Lansing with his wife Kimberly and sons Nolan and Reid.

-CAM Magazine Special Issue 2022 Is Ready to View
+CAM Magazine's November 2023 Issue Is Ready to View